gitshreevatsa/Assignment-Overview/Analyse-debug-trace-transaction.md

 ## Reference PR

-This hypothesis is confirmed by the actual fix implemented in the codebase, as seen in [this diff](https://github.com/sei-protocol/sei-chain/pull/XXXX) (replace with actual PR if available).
+This hypothesis is confirmed by the actual fix implemented in the codebase, as seen in [this diff](https://github.com/sei-protocol/sei-chain/pull/2139/files#diff-63985dcfc79ae694e2352e01cc29ac0708cfa31073e932e9c70227ec2d31d0fb).
 The patch introduces a helper function:

 ```go